Adventures in a Messy Life

 I’m sure this is going to end well

-A post shared by Ticia (@ticiam) on May 11, 2013 at 9:46am PDT
+A post shared by Ticia (@ticiam) on

 While you spend a few minutes cleaning (or that’s my claim) send your kids outside to gather the materials from the backyard.
-Where I’m sure they did not spend all their time balancing on boards from their swings……… Eventually they’ll wander back in and have to go back outside because they actually forgot the rocks and leaves.
+Where I’m sure they did not spend all their time balancing on boards from their swings……… Eventually, they’ll wander back in and have to go back outside because they actually forgot the rocks and leaves.

-It really is a wonder I didn’t have more ER trips than I did when my kids were little, because sights like this were not uncommon.
+It really is a wonder I didn’t have more ER trips than I did when my kids were little because sights like this were not uncommon.

-Create two bags, one bag has a handful of small rocks and the leaves.
+Create two bags, one bag has a handful of small rocks and leaves.
 In the other bag just put the leaves.

 Then spend 10 minutes kneading each bag.
 It is obviously best to do this while leaning back in your chair with your feet up on the desk.
 Or so claims Batman.
 He also claims to never need a shirt…… [Future Ticia here, this is why I instituted the rule: if you’ve left your room you must wear a shirt]